windyScripts/dev-directory/README.md

 5. In a new terminal, run the command `npm ci` to install all the necessary packages for the project.
 6. Copy `.env.sample` to `.env` and configure it for your local environment.
 7. If it's your first time setting it up, run migrations:

 ```bash
 npx sequelize-cli db:migrate
 ```

+If you get the error: 'password authentication failed for user "postgres"' while using docker, check to see if postgres is already installed on your computer.
+If it is, it may interfere with our default docker configuration.
+If you are familiar with port mapping, you can change the port postgres is using.
+Otherwise, uninstalling postgres will solve the error.

 8. Run `npm run dev` to start the development server.

 That's it!
 You're now ready to start working on the project.